► First test of the new Continental GT Speed on track

 I hear it has the biggest brakes in the world?

-As an option, the Speed can be fitted with carbon ceramic brakes which Bentley claims are the largest fitted to a production car in the world.
+As an £11k option, the Speed can be fitted with carbon ceramic brakes which Bentley claims are the largest fitted to a production car in the world.
 Only available on the Speed, they’re 440mm in diameter, with 10-piston calipers on the front.
-That’s only two less than in the engine bay, because it’s powered by the familiar 6.0-litre W12 twin-turbo engine that’s powered much of the Continental range since 2003.
+That’s only two less than in the engine bay, because it’s powered by the familiar 6.0-litre W12 twin-turbo engine deployed in much of the Continental range since 2003.
 More than 100,000 W12s have now been built at Crewe.

 In the Speed, it develops 650bhp from 5000 to 6000rpm (compared with around 626bhp in the regular Continental GT W12 and 547bhp in the V8) but the headline figure is the torque.

-There’s 664lb ft (or 900Nm) across a torque curve flatter than Detective Norm Scully’s haircut in Brooklyn Nine-Nine, from 1500 all the way to 5000rpm.
+There’s 664lb ft across a torque curve flatter than Detective Norm Scully’s haircut in Brooklyn Nine-Nine, from 1500 all the way to 5000rpm.

 If the ceramic brake option box is left unticked, the GT Speed comes with the same cast iron brakes as the rest of the Conti range which are still more than up to the job if you don’t plan on heading onto a track or repeatedly doing emergency stops on a hot day.
 On the downside, they add a full 33kg of unsprung mass – despite being bigger, the composite brakes are considerably lighter, which brings further benefits in ride and handling.